 Once the concerned corporation has been duly notified by mail, the Corporate Number along with the company’s name and business address is then published on the Internet for anyone to view and freely use.

 It should be noted that corporations are assigned one Corporate Number.
-If a company has several branch offices, those branch offices or addresses are designated the same Corporate Number.
+If a company has several branch offices, those branch offices or addresses are designated the same number.

 Where to View the Corporate Number of a Company